Capitol riot suspect with Las Vegas ties seeks release from jail

 The House voted to impeach Trump for his role in inciting the insurrection.
 He was acquitted by the Senate.

-Sandlin traveled to Washington to take part in the insurrection, and posted pictures and footage on Facebook and social media, including footage of himself smoking a joint in the Capitol Rotunda during the melee.
+Sandlin traveled to Washington to take part in the insurrection and posted pictures and video on social media, including footage of himself smoking a joint in the Capitol Rotunda during the melee.

 Sandlin’s lawyer told the court that his client poses no flight risk, has a loving family and has had no contact with his birth mother in Mexico.
 Sandlin told the court that he was done with politics.